 Two peeks in a row return the same value and the count never changes.
 The top of the stack is observable but untouched.
 This matters when an algorithm needs to make a decision based on what's on top before deciding whether to pop or push something else.
 Parsing and expression evaluation lean on this constantly.

 A common shape is "check the top, then decide what to do."
-For balanced-parentheses checking, for example, you peek at the top before popping, to see if the opener matches the closer you're processing.
-We'll write that algorithm out in the exercises.
+For balanced-parentheses checking, peek at the top before popping to see if the opener matches the closer being processed.
+The exercises develop that algorithm.

 When the stack is empty, Peek throws the same InvalidOperationException as Pop.
 Same fix: check Count > 0 first or use TryPeek.

 The "look without removing" semantics of Peek are part of what makes a stack expressive.
-You can use it as a one-step lookahead, decide whether the current state matches what you expect, and only commit to a Pop if it does.
-Without Peek you'd have to pop and push the item back, which works but obscures the intent.
+Use it as a one-step lookahead, decide whether the current state matches the expected one, and only commit to a Pop if it does.
+Without Peek the alternative is to pop and push the item back, which works but obscures the intent.

 Iterating a Stack<T> with foreach walks the items from top to bottom without removing them.
 That is, the first item the enumerator yields is the one a Pop would return, and the last item yielded is the one at the bottom of the stack.

-This trips up readers who expect iteration to follow insertion order.
-It doesn't.
+A common surprise: iteration doesn't follow insertion order.
 The order is reversed, because the stack is logically a LIFO collection and the "natural" walk is from the most recent to the oldest.

-You can think of foreach over a stack as "what would I see if I popped everything, but I don't actually want to pop."
+Think of foreach over a stack as "what would I see if I popped everything, without actually popping."
 Same order, no mutation.
-This is occasionally exactly what you want (for example, "print the undo history with the most recent action first") and occasionally not what you want (if you wanted insertion order, the stack is the wrong collection or you need a different traversal).
+This fits "print the undo history with the most recent action first."
+For insertion order, the stack is the wrong collection or a different traversal is needed.

 The same is true for ToArray.
 Calling stack.ToArray() returns an array whose index 0 is the top of the stack and whose last index is the bottom.

 ToArray matches iteration order, which matches pop order, which is reverse insertion order.
-If you need insertion order, you have to reverse the array (Array.Reverse(arr)) or build the stack from a reversed source in the first place.
+For insertion order, reverse the array (Array.Reverse(arr)) or build the stack from a reversed source in the first place.
 There's no ToArrayInInsertionOrder method.

 The next code example shows the subtlety side by side.
 The same items are pushed onto two stacks; one is iterated, the other is fed into a fresh stack via the IEnumerable<T> constructor.
 The results show how iteration order interacts with reconstruction.

 Read this carefully.
-The original stack iterates top first, so it prints C, B, A. When you build copy from original, the constructor pushes each item from the source in iteration order: first C, then B, then A. After those three pushes, A is on top (it was pushed last).
+The original stack iterates top first, so it prints C, B, A. Building copy from original makes the constructor push each item from the source in iteration order: first C, then B, then A. After those three pushes, A is on top (it was pushed last).
 Iterating copy therefore prints A, B, C.

-The takeaway is that round-tripping a stack through its IEnumerable<T> constructor reverses it.
-To produce a true clone with the same top, you need an extra step: build an intermediate collection, reverse it, and then push.
+The takeaway: round-tripping a stack through its IEnumerable<T> constructor reverses it.
+To produce a true clone with the same top, an extra step is needed: build an intermediate collection, reverse it, and then push.
 Or use ToArray and then construct from Array.Reverse(arr).
-Or copy through Stack<T>(Stack<T>)... which doesn't exist as a direct constructor, you have to go through IEnumerable<T>.
+There's no direct Stack<T>(Stack<T>) constructor; everything goes through IEnumerable<T>.

 Reversing the original before feeding it into the constructor puts the bottom of the original (A) first in the iteration.
 The constructor pushes A, then B, then C, so C ends up on top of the clone, matching the original.
 Now clone.Peek() returns the same value as original.Peek().
 This is the idiomatic "clone a stack" pattern when the order has to match.